Clastify logo

 Reversing an equilibrium equation

-The value of K belongs to the equation as written.
+The value of KK is tied to the equation as written.
 Reverse the equation at the same temperature, and the new equilibrium constant is the reciprocal of the original.

 Temperature dependence

-For a given equation, K changes only when temperature changes.
-Changing initial concentration, changing pressure, or adding a catalyst may change the equilibrium composition or the time taken to reach equilibrium, but it does not change K at that temperature.
+For a given equation, KK changes only when the temperature changes.
+Changing initial concentration, changing pressure, or adding a catalyst may alter the equilibrium composition or the time taken to reach equilibrium, but it does not change KK at that temperature.

-That’s why published equilibrium constants always need a temperature attached or implied.
-A value of K without temperature is like a solubility value without temperature: incomplete information.
+That’s why published equilibrium constants always need a temperature attached or clearly implied.
+Giving KK without temperature is like giving a solubility value without temperature: the information is incomplete.

 Link to acid strength